hashicorp/nomad/website/source/docs/jobspec/servicediscovery.html.md

   with Consul.

 * `check`: A check block defines a health check associated with the service.
   Multiple check blocks are allowed for a service.
-Nomad currently supports only the `http` and `tcp` Consul Checks.
+Nomad supports the `script`, `http` and `tcp` Consul Checks.
+Script checks are not supported for the qemu driver since the Nomad client doesn't have access to the file system of a tasks using the Qemu driver.

 ### Check Syntax